MaksimLapushkin/InventoryEngine/README.md

 Solution:

-- domain changes and events are stored in `outbox_event` in the same transaction
+* domain changes and events are stored in `outbox_event` in the same transaction
-- background publisher reads `NEW` events
+* background publisher reads pending events
-- publishes to Kafka
+* publishes them to Kafka
-- marks them as `PUBLISHED`
+* marks them as published after successful delivery

+This prevents lost events and keeps integration reliable.

 ---